simonholmes001/pubchem_api/docs/usage.rst

 .. _https://pubchem.ncbi.nlm.nih.gov/rest/pug/: https://pubchem.ncbi.nlm.nih.gov/rest/pug/
 .. _README.md: https://github.com/simonholmes001/pubchem_api/blob/master/README.md

-Where as the base_url cannot change, the remaining five parameters can be changed in function to what one is searching for.
+Whereas the base_url cannot change, the remaining five parameters can be changed in function to what one is searching for.

 A final parameter, output_file_name, sets the file name for saving the data.